elof/popular/_data/jeanne/2020-09-01-pandemic-toys-and-games.md

 ---
 So I don’t know about you but when my kid’s preschool announced immediate closure due to COVID, my gut reaction was a four letter expletive.
 At this point, she had been in school for nearly 2 years full time.
 What in the world were we going to do at home?
 There was simply too much time and not enough to do.
 I‘m being facetious but I figured a little toy refresh was in order because these are weird times.
 The usual new toys only on birthdays and Christmas rule went out the door.

- I went on a bit of a spending spree and got here some toys and games that would give her some focused activity.
+I went on a bit of a spending spree and got her some new stuff that would give her some focused activity.
 Let’s be real, little kids have short attention spans and I wasn’t expecting hours and hours of independent play but I was hoping for enough time to drink my coffee warm.

 So, I present to you my pandemic toy, game, and activity haul.
+This isn‘t a spectacular list of the best of the best but my kid liked this stuff and continues to play with it, today eventhough she’s been back too school for a month now.
 This kid better not say she’s bored every again.

 ### Toys, games, and miscellaneous